loganbonsignore/sqlalchemy-api/README.md

 # SQLAlchemy Homework - Surfs Up!

-### Before You Begin

-1. Create a new repository for this project called `sqlalchemy-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Add your Jupyter notebook and `app.py` to this folder.
-These will be the main scripts to run for analysis.

-4. Push the above changes to GitHub or GitLab.

 ![surfs-up.png](Images/surfs-up.png)

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.